-1 Definition of visual telephone service
+1 Definition

-The visual telephone service is generally a bidirectional telecommunication service which uses a switched network of broadband analogue and/or digital circuits to establish connections among subscriber terminals, primarily for the purpose of transmitting live or static pictures.
+The visual telephone service is generally a two-way telecommunication service which uses a switched network of broadband analogue and/or digital circuits to establish connections among subscriber terminals, primarily for the purpose of transmitting live or static pictures.

-Special application unidirectional systems, e.g. surveillance and some information retrieval systems, or a nonswitched videoconference service, can be regarded as degenerate cases of the visual telephone service.
+Special application one-way systems, e.g. surveillance and some information retrieval systems, or a non-switched videoconference service, can be regarded as degenerate cases of the visual telephone service.